Thom Yorke: Influences

-As a child, Yorke's favourite artists included Queen.
-He said the acts that "changed his life" as a teenager were R.E.M., Siouxsie and the Banshees, Joy Division and Bob Dylan.
+As a child, Yorke's favourite artists included Queen, R.E.M., Siouxsie and the Banshees, Joy Division and Bob Dylan.
+He initially attempted to emulate singers including Michael Stipe, Morrissey and David Sylvian.
 He also wrote that Mark Mulcahy of Miracle Legion had affected him "a great deal" at this time: "It was the voice of someone who was only truly happy when he was singing ...
 It changed the way I thought about songs and singing."

 When he was 16, Yorke sent a demo to a music magazine, who wrote that he sounded like Neil Young.
-Unfamiliar with Young, Yorke purchased his 1970 album After the Gold Rush and "immediately fell in love with his music".
-Yorke said: "It was his attitude toward the way he laid songs down.
+Unfamiliar with Young, Yorke purchased his 1970 album After the Gold Rush, which gave him the confidence to reveal "softness and naiveté" in vocals.
+Yorke also credited Young as a lyrical influence.
+He said: "It was his attitude toward the way he laid songs down.
 It's always about laying down whatever is in your head at the time and staying completely true to that, no matter what it is."
-Yorke also credited Young as a major lyrical influence.
-In 1997, Yorke said that Jeff Buckley had given him the confidence to sing in falsetto.
+Yorke said Jeff Buckley gave him the confidence to use falsetto and be vulnerable in his singing, while the 1986 album Blood & Chocolate by Elvis Costello and the Attractions changed how he approached recording and writing music and lyrics.

 Yorke cited the Pixies, Björk and PJ Harvey as artists who "changed his life", and in 2006 he told Pitchfork that Radiohead had "ripped off R.E.M. blind for years".
-He said that Michael Stipe of R.E.M. is his favourite lyricist: "I loved the way he would take an emotion and then take a step back from it and in doing so make it so much more powerful."
+He cited Stipe as his favourite lyricist: "I loved the way he would take an emotion and then take a step back from it and in doing so make it so much more powerful."
 The chorus of "How to Disappear Completely" from Kid A was inspired by Stipe, who advised Yorke to relieve tour stress by repeating to himself: "I'm not here, this isn't happening."
 Yorke cited the Red Hot Chili Peppers guitarist John Frusciante as an influence on his guitar playing on In Rainbows, and Scott Walker as an influence on his vocals and lyrics.
+Yorke admired how the Beastie Boys worked independently despite being signed to a major record label, and was influenced by their activism, such as their Tibetan Freedom Concerts.

-After OK Computer, Yorke and Radiohead incorporated influences from electronic artists such as Aphex Twin and Autechre.
-In 2013, Yorke cited Aphex Twin as his biggest influence, saying: "He burns a heavy shadow ...
-Aphex opened up another world that didn't involve my fucking electric guitar ...
+Beginning with Kid A, Radiohead incorporated influences from electronic artists such as Aphex Twin and Autechre.
+In 2013, Yorke cited Aphex Twin as his biggest influence, saying: "Aphex opened up another world that didn't involve my fucking electric guitar ...
 I hated all the music that was around Radiohead at the time, it was completely fucking meaningless.
 I hated the Britpop thing and what was happening in America, but Aphex was totally beautiful."
+He cited the 1962 live album The Complete Town Hall Concert by the jazz musician Charles Mingus as another formative influence during this period.